 7. Create Holiday Assets

 You need some eye-catching graphics.
-You’ll also need concise holiday copy.
-These two elements make up your holiday assets.
+You’ll also need clear and direct holiday copy.
+These two elements make up your holiday marketing assets.

 Work on consistent designs for your holiday email and social graphics.
-Draft blog posts and email copy early so it can be revised and updated as needed.
+Draft blog posts and emails early so they can be revised and updated as needed.
 Your holiday social posts and emails should look a little different than a normal piece of content you might create, but your followers should still be able to tell it’s yours!

 Don’t know where to get started with building your graphics?
 I recommend trying Canva or Adobe Express.
 Both platforms let you do basic graphic design with loads of free templates.